 Website Traffic Can Be Greatly Increased Using Pinterest; because the site can be programmed to give a direct link to the source of certain content.

-If you have some area of your website, where you want to drive traffic to; and you post it on Pinterest; You Can Include With The Pin, The Original URL Where The Content Came From; which would be your website.
+For Example: If you have some area of your website, where you want to drive traffic to; and you post it on Pinterest; You Can Include With The Pin, The Original URL Where The Content Came From; which would be your website.

+This Capability Would Be Extremely Beneficial For Both Bloggers And Businesses.

 Bloggers Can Increase Traffic To Their Sites With This; By Posting An Interesting Image, Story, Recipe, Or Whatever Applies To Your Blog; Onto Pinterest, Providing Your Blog's URL With The Pin.